Lora-Borja/surfs_up/README.md

 This graph shows that within the previous 12 months of data a vast majority of the observations were over 67°F -- an ideal weather for surfing and ice cream!
 Looking at the bins to the right of the 67 degrees, we can say that roughly 325 days was where the temperature was observed at its highest.

-* The Summary Statistics for June
+## The Summary Statistics for June and December

 ![june_temps](https://github.com/Lora-Borja/surfs_up/blob/main/Images/june_temps.PNG)

-* The Summary Statistics for December
 ![december_temps](https://github.com/Lora-Borja/surfs_up/blob/main/Images/december_temps.PNG)

 The above statistics shows these key differences in weather between June and December: